uubufr/VMMgr/TAPSCRIPTS/README.md

 # TAPSCRIPTS

-Contain tapup and tapdown template for start and stop virtionet device.
-For each bridge used by a vm, a copy named tapup-"bridge name" and tapdown-"bridge name" is created

 **Directory**: TAPSCRIPTS

 **Description**: Contain tapup and tapdown template for start and stop virtionet devices. for each bridge used, make a copy named tapup-"bridge name" and tapdown-"bridge name"